AikidoSec/firewall-php/README.md

 - [Fly.io](./docs/fly-io.md)

 #### Aikido Token setup
-The stardard way of setting the Aikido Token is via environment variables -> setting the AIKIDO_TOKEN="your token" into the OS environment vars.
+- The standard way of setting the Aikido Token is via environment variables -> `AIKIDO_TOKEN="your token"`.
-Another way of doing that, is adding the AIKIDO_TOKEN variable in your `.env` file.
+- Another way of doing that, is adding the `AIKIDO_TOKEN` variable in your `.env` file.
-If you are unable to set any of the above, you can try setting the token directly from the PHP code of your app, by following the ["Token setup from PHP code"](./docs/token-setup-php.md).
+- If you are unable to set any of the above, there's an alternative way of doing that from PHP, by following the ["Token setup from PHP code"](./docs/token-setup-php.md).

 ### Troubleshooting